- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 Rooms & More: As well as plenty of options for couples, or families of three, their four-bedded family rooms are 46 square metres, and can also accommodate an extra rollaway bed if needed.

-They do have a rooftop pool that’s usually open during the summer months – double-check if it’s reopened before your stay.
+They do have a rooftop pool that’s usually open during the summer months.

 Tokyo Bay Ariake Washington Hotel

-The exact times depend on park opening and closing hours.
+The exact times depend on park opening and closing hours, but expect them to get started around 7 am.

-Rooms & More: The hotel is also located close to the Odaiba area of Tokyo, and a short train ride into all the other sights you might want to visit.
+Rooms & More: The hotel is also located close to the Odaiba area of Tokyo, and a short train ride to all the other sights you might want to visit.

 The rooms are pretty compact, so check the sizes carefully – despite the snug size, they do have some rooms that sleep four.